What’s New in the 2026 AMC8 Math Competition Syllabus? Registration Methods? Event Details? Academic Value? Plus AMC8 Introductory Handout

 It is worth noting that since 2021, the China region has eliminated the individual registration channel.
 Candidates must complete registration through one of the three methods above.

-The 2026 AMC8 will be offered both online and in‑person!
+The AMC8 is offered both online (home-based) and in‑person (on-campus)!

 (No bundled courses or hidden fees – choose online or offline test seats as needed.)